crsandoval/PEP-2020/week_1/README.md

 Let’s check if RStudio can find the Git executable.

--   *File &gt; New Project…* -&gt; Do you see an option to create from Version Control? ![screenshot of version control option](img/version_control_option.GIF)
+-   Click *File &gt; New Project…* -&gt; Do you see an option to create project from Version Control? ![screenshot of version control option](img/version_control_option.GIF)
 -   Select *New Directory &gt; New Project* -&gt; Do you see a checkbox “Create a git repository”? ![screenshot of create git